What is Cloudy Pad ?

 Next big features and improvements

-Cloudy Pad plaform will provide a way to deploy and managed your instances using a non-technical user friendly platform.
-Head to Cloudy Pad Platform to try out the beta version !
+Cloudy Pad App will provide a way to deploy and manage gaming instances using a non-technical user friendly platform.

 Cost reduction: OS Disk snapshot